-The NRC performs critical functions to ensure the safe and secure use of radioactive materials in the United States and to protect both the public and radiation workers from radiation hazards that could result from the use of radioactive materials.
-The NRC provides licensing and oversight activities for 93 commercial nuclear power reactors; research, test, and training reactors; radioactive materials used in medicine, academia, and industry; and, nuclear waste.
+The NRC performs critical functions to ensure the safe and secure use of radioactive materials in the United States, and to protect both the public and radiation workers from radiation hazards that could result from the use of radioactive materials.
+The NRC provides licensing and oversight activities for 94 commercial nuclear power reactors; research, test, and training reactors; radioactive materials used in medicine, academia, and industry; and, nuclear waste.

 The NRC is responsible for maintaining an established regulatory framework for the safe and secure use of civilian nuclear reactors, including commercial nuclear power plants as well as research, test, and training reactors.
-The NRC's regulatory oversight responsibilities in the reactor arena include developing policy and rulemaking, licensing and inspecting reactors, licensing reactor operators, and enforcing regulations.
-The agency is also facing the increased number of plants that are ceasing operation and undergoing decommissioning.
-The NRC is also responsible for regulatory oversight of the safe and secure use of nuclear materials; medical, industrial, and academic applications; uranium recovery activities; and, for the storage and disposal of high-level and lowlevel radioactive waste.
-The NRC is authorized to grant licenses for the possession and use of radioactive materials and establish regulations to govern the possession and use of those materials.
+The NRC's regulatory oversight responsibilities regarding reactors include developing policy and rulemaking, licensing and inspecting reactors, licensing reactor operators, enforcing regulations, and overseeing an increasing number of plants that are ceasing operations and undergoing decommissioning.
+The NRC is also responsible for regulatory oversight of uranium recovery activities; the use of nuclear materials in medical, industrial, and academic applications; and, the storage and disposal of high-level and low-level radioactive waste.
+In connection with its oversight role, the NRC is authorized to establish regulations governing the issuance of nuclear materials licenses and the possession and use of such materials.

 Upon a state's request, the NRC may enter into an agreement to relinquish its authority to the state to regulate certain radioactive materials and limited quantities of special nuclear material.
-The state must demonstrate that its regulatory program is adequate to protect public health and safety and that it is compatible with the NRC's programs.
-The states that enter into agreements assuming this regulatory authority from the NRC are called Agreement States.
-The number of Agreement States continues to increase.
+The state, called an Agreement State, must demonstrate that its regulatory program is adequate to protect public health and safety, and is compatible with the NRC's programs.
+The number of Agreement States is currently 39, but is expected to increase, with 3 states having submitted to the NRC letters of intent to become an Agreement State.

 The NRC regulates high-level radioactive waste generated from commercial nuclear power reactors.
-High-level radioactive waste consists of either spent used reactor fuel accepted for disposal, or waste material remaining after spent fuel is reprocessed.
-Because of its highly radioactive fission properties, high-level radioactive waste must be handled and stored with care.
-Because radioactive waste becomes harmless only through decay which can take hundreds of thousands of years for high-level waste, the material must be stored, and ultimately disposed of.
-The NRC must oversee regulatory issues in a timely manner and must be able to capture and transfer knowledge learned through experience.
-In an ever-evolving and resource-constrained climate, it is of paramount importance that the agency implements its programs as effectively and efficiently as possible.
+High-level radioactive waste is either spent reactor fuel when it is accepted for disposal or waste material remaining after spent fuel is reprocessed.
+Because of its highly radioactive fission products, high-level radioactive waste must be handled and stored with care.
+Because radioactive waste becomes harmless only through decay (which can take hundreds of thousands of years for high-level waste), the material must be stored and ultimately disposed of in a way that provides adequate public protection for a very long time.
+Due to the uncertainty surrounding a permanent repository for high-level radioactive waste, the NRC continues to review the issues associated with storing high-level radioactive waste at existing reactor sites, away-from-reactor sites, and at interim storage facilities.

+The NRC must address its safety challenges to fulfill its mission of protecting public health and safety and the environment, be prepared to address emerging technical and regulatory issues in a timely manner, and be able to capture and transfer knowledge gained through experience.
+In an ever-evolving and resource-constrained climate, the agency must implement its programs as effectively and efficiently as possible.

-Strategy 1.1: Identify risk areas associated with the NRC's oversight of operating and new nuclear facilities, and conduct audits and/or investigations that lead to NRC program and operational improvements.
+Strategy 1.1: Identify risk areas associated with the NRC's oversight of nuclear facilities, and conduct audits, evaluations, and/or investigations that lead to NRC program and operational improvements.

-Action: Conduct audits/evaluations and/or investigations in the following areas:
+Actions: Conduct audits, evaluations, and/or investigations into the NRC's: